QuantumPropagators Package

 kwargs...

-initializes a propagator for the time propagation of the given state over a time grid tlist under the time-dependent generator (Hamiltonian/Liouvillian) generator.
+)initializes a propagator for the time propagation of the given state over a time grid tlist under the time-dependent generator (Hamiltonian/Liouvillian) generator.

 Arguments

-• state: The "initial" state for the propagation.
-For backward=false, this state is taken to be at initial time (tlist[begin]); and for backward=true, at the final time (tlist[end])
+state: The "initial" state for the propagation.
+Forbackward=false, this state is taken to be at initial time (tlist[begin]); and forbackward=true, at the final time (tlist[end])generator: The time-dependent generator of the dynamicstlist: The time grid over which which the propagation is defined.
+This may or may not be equidistant.

 Keyword arguments

-• inplace: If true, the state property of the resulting propagator will be changed in-place by any call to propstep!.
-If false, each call to propstep! changes the reference for propgator.state, and the progation will not use any in-place operations.
+method: The propagation method to use.
+The default value of:autoattempts to choose the best method available, based on the properties of the givenstate,tlist, andgenerator, cf.choose_propmethodbackward: Iftrue, initialize the propagator for a backward propagation.
+The resultingpropagator.twill betlist[end], and subsequent calls topropstep!will move backward ontlist.inplace: Iftrue, thestateproperty of the resulting propagator will be changed in-place by any call topropstep!.
+Iffalse, each call topropstep!changes the reference forpropgator.state, and the progation will not use any in-place operations.
 Not all propagation methods may support both in-place and not-in-place propagation.
-In-place propagation is generally more efficient but may not be compatible, e.g., with automatic differentiation.
+In-place propagation is generally more efficient but may not be compatible, e.g., with automatic differentiation.piecewise: If given a a boolean,trueenforces that the resulting propagator is aPiecewisePropagator, andfalseenforces is not to be aPiecewisePropagatorpwc: Likepiecewise, for for the strongerPWCPropagator

 All other kwargs are method-dependent and are ignored for methods that do not support them.